In This Article

 It can be tricky keeping your interior fresh over the years—here’s what to do if your décor is dated—so how can you use color to ensure it stays modern?
-First Shannon asks you take time to consider the size of a space and how much natural light it receives.
+First, Shannon asks you to take time to consider the size of a space and how much natural light it receives.
 Then make a note of the era: What are the architectural features?
 Does your color complement the era?
 Is the environment of your space urban or country?

 “Your color palette needs to extend from the exterior to the interior, creating a sense of harmony from the front to the back of the room,” she says.
 “If you consider all of these elements, then color won’t date.”
 But if you’re into experimentation and love throwing out the rule book, then Shannon has some sage advice: “Choose color for one wall or one space, and apply it in a way that is easily changed—like through paint!”